History & Mission

 In 1970, the Pensacola Historic Preservation and Restoration Commission became the Historic Pensacola Preservation Board under the Florida Department of State.
 All of the Preservation Boards except Pensacola were repealed by 1997, with the Historic Pensacola Preservation Board eventually being repealed in 2001, when the collections and building were transferred to the University of West Florida.
 At that time, the Historic Pensacola Preservation Board became West Florida Historic Preservation, Inc., a direct support organization of the University of West Florida.
 In 2009, the Pensacola Historical Society, a separate non-profit, merged with West Florida Historic Preservation, Inc. and its staff and assets became part of the West Florida Historic Preservation, Inc. In 2013, the name of the West Florida Historic Preservation, Inc., was changed to the UWF Historic Trust to emphasize that the sites, structures, collections, programs and exhibits of the organization represent a public Trust.

 As a direct support organization of the University of West Florida, the UWF Historic Trust adheres to UWF's Non-Discrimination Policy to provide an inclusive and welcoming environment for all at our museum complex.

-This report includes a message from Historic Trust leaders, Rob Overton and Howard J. Reddy, information about our 20-21 exhibits and visitation information and more.
+This report includes a message from Historic Trust leaders, Rob Overton and Howard J. Reddy, information about our 22-23 exhibits, visitation information and more.